I will give you a tour of my zero waste bathroom and show you how to make some small changes for a big impact.

 You can purchase one here: Double Edge Safety Razor

 I have to be honest with you, I tried a couple of shampoo bars and I wasn’t impressed.
 Well, to be REALLY really honest I was so desperate that I decided to get back to my old bottled shampoo.
 I was aware that was not an option so I gave it another go.
 I didn’t want to give up as more than 552 million shampoo bottles could be ending up in landfills every year.
 In the end, I did found one that suits my hair.
 Finally!

 I heard about the new range in Holland and Barett (Ethique) and that was the one.
 My hair smells beautiful, perfectly silky and that’s without using the conditioner.
 I never use conditioner as my hair is naturally thin and silky.
 But this shampoo bar is truly amazing.

 This one personally works well with my hair so I would recommend trying a couple of different brands and just deciding which suits you best.
 I will link the Ethique and the previous one I tried.

 Body wash bar/shaving soap + a plastic bottle that I refill

 In case you are trying to save some pennies, you can use a hand soap bar for washing your body.
 If not, there are plenty of brands now that make beautiful body soaps which moisturise your skin and make it smell amazing.
 I am currently trying out the detox bar from brand Friendly (the same as my hand soap)

-For shaving, I use the same soap I clean my body with and it works pretty well for me.
-You can, of course, find some good shaving soap bars if needed.
-It’s just important your skin is slippery so the razor can glide on your skin and moisturise it later.
+Ladies – For shaving, I use the same soap I clean my body with and it works pretty well for me.
+You can, of course, find some good shaving soap bars but not a necessity.
+The regular soap might dry out your skin a bit more so make sure you moisturise afterwards.